Blade-Style Coffee Grinders

 The Best Budget Coffee Grinder: Krups Coffee and Spice Grinder

-We purchased six blade grinders, priced from $14.96 to $21.95, and used each to grind one, four, and 10 cups' worth of coffee to fine, medium, and coarse consistencies.
+We purchased six blade grinders, priced from about $15 to about $22, and used each to grind one, four, and 10 cups' worth of coffee to fine, medium, and coarse consistencies.
 We performed each of these tests using light- and dark-roasted beans.

 For each grinder, we determined the best grinding process, starting by grinding 10 grams of coffee for 15 seconds and then sifting it in a Kruve Sifter.
 We noted the grind's percentage of “boulders,” or large pieces; medium pieces; and “fines,” or smaller pieces.
 We then adjusted the grind time, repeating the process of grinding 10 grams, sifting, and making adjustments of 1 second until we found the grind time that produced the highest percentage of medium pieces.